varnishcache/homepage/R1/source/faq/who.rst

 that seems useful too.

-PHK's `random outbursts </docs/trunk/phk/index.html>`_ has their own section in the varnish documentation.
+PHK's `random outbursts </docs/trunk/phk/index.html>`_ has their own section in the Varnish documentation.

 Per Buer
 ~~~~~~~~